 Aluminium 5083 is famous for exceptional resistance in extreme conditions.
 It is able to survive in environments containing salty seawater or industrial chemicals.
 Another reason to use this aluminium grade is that AW-5083 retains outstanding strength after welding.
-Although high strength is its quality, it’s not recommended to use it with temperatures above 65°C.
+Although high strength is its quality, it’s not recommended to use it at temperatures above 65°C.

 Aluminium 5083 mechanical properties in H111 condition:

 |Yield strength||145 MPa|

 |Tensile strength||310 MPa|

 Another non-heat-treatable aluminium.
 Has very good corrosion resistance, making it suitable for marine and offshore applications.
 5754 aluminium has good weldability.
 Also suitable for decorative anodising.

 Examples of EN AW-5754 uses include shipbuilding and the automotive industry.
 Rivets and treadplates are often made from aluminium 5754.
 Also used in food processing equipment and nuclear/chemical structures.
 The common temper type is H22 – work-hardened by rolling and then annealed to 1/4 hard.